aleszu/12monkeys/README.md

 ##[Promo](https://vine.co/v/evpluUIQwBK)

 ####Backend and Frontend Specs
-Full story is a [Flask application] (http://flask.pocoo.org/docs/0.10/quickstart/) using [Goose extraction] (https://pypi.python.org/pypi/goose-extractor/)  to identify keywords in an (original) article and through [Twitter's API] (https://dev.twitter.com/overview/documentation), identify articles on the same topic.
-Using the Python Pattern library to compute inverse cosine similarity of paragraphs to the original document, it extracts paragraphs from articles that are the most different from the original article.
+Full story is a [Flask application] (http://flask.pocoo.org/docs/0.10/quickstart/) using [Goose extraction] (https://pypi.python.org/pypi/goose-extractor/)  to extract the full text of articles, the [Pattern library](http://www.clips.ua.ac.be/pattern) to identify keywords in an (original) article and, through [Twitter's API] (https://dev.twitter.com/overview/documentation), identify articles on the same topic.
+Using the Pattern library to compute inverse cosine similarity of paragraphs to the original document, it extracts paragraphs from articles that are the most different from the original article.

 ###Live demo